KellyBytes/ai-chat-bot/README.md

 ## 💡 Overview

-**AI Chat Bot App** is a fully responsive, single-page web application built with **ReactJS** and integrated with the **OpenAI API**.
-It allows users to interact with an AI model (GPT-4o-mini), manage multiple chat sessions, and save or delete conversations using **localStorage**.
+**AI Chatbot App** is a fully responsive, single-page web application built with **ReactJS** and integrated with the **OpenAI API**.
+It allows users to interact with an AI model (GPT-5-mini), manage multiple chat sessions, and save or delete conversations using **localStorage**.
 The app includes light/dark theme support, formatted responses for readability, and smooth scrolling for an intuitive user experience.
 Deployed with **Netlify** using serverless functions.

 <br/>

 ## 🚀 Key Features

-- Interactive chat interface powered by the **OpenAI GPT-4o-mini** model
+- Interactive chat interface powered by the **OpenAI GPT-5-mini** model
 - Persistent chat storage using **localStorage**
 - Create and delete chat sessions
 - **Emoji picker** integration for rich text input